Gabriel Maralngurra: Career

+Maralngurra's art pieces are showcased in diverse collections both within the country and abroad, such as those at the Australian Museum, Museums Victoria, South Australian Museum, and the Kluge-Ruhe Aboriginal Art Collection in the United States.
 Some of his most notable contact paintings include Meeting of Bininj Elders and Balanda Visitors in 1948 (1948), Baldwin Spencer and Paddy Cahill (2003), and Bininj at the rock Art Shelter (2006).
-Many of these paintings were displayed at his solo exhibition 'Contact' at the Mossenson Galleries in Melbourne in 2006.
+Many of these paintings were displayed at his solo exhibition Contact at the Mossenson Galleries in Melbourne in 2006.
+Many of Gabriel's pieces during this time indicated his opposition of the colonization, and he wanted the Balanda to know that their culture was deep rooted and old.